The Enigma Uhr (clock) was an add-on device for the

 they all started with a number written out in full

-(e.g. dreineun) after which the message would turn into Qwatsch (nonsense).
+(e.g. dreineun for 39) after which the message would turn into Qwatsch (nonsense).
 It was immediately clear that the nonsense represented a code

 within a code and that different codes were in use, given the fact that different numbers were found at the start of each message.